energy-modelling-toolkit/Dispa-SET/Docs/data.rst

 Interconnections
 ----------------

-Two case should be distinguished when considering interconnections:
+Two cases should be distinguished when considering interconnections:

 * Interconnections occuring between the simulated zones
 * Interconnections occuring between the simulated zones and the Rest of the World (RoW)